Setting up a Self Hosted VPN using Wireguard and Netmaker

 After Your Trial:

 Loving what you see?
 Great!
-You can either upgrade to a full PRO license or switch to our feature-packed community edition.
+You can either keep the PRO license or switch to our community edition.
 The choice is yours.

 Welcome to the future of networking – you're going to love it here!